Apply for a Compass Grant More Info

 Some of the most successful exporters are innovative small- and medium-sized businesses (which account for 98 percent of U.S. exporters).
 Businesses that export have faster-growing sales, create more jobs and are less likely to go out of business than non-exporting establishments.

 In 2014, Export Delaware was charged with expanding the State’s export program to offer more services and reach more businesses throughout the state.
-Export Advisor, Beth Pomper developed the first ever strategic export plan for the State to determine where Delaware companies will have the most success overseas.
+Export Advisor, Beth Pomper developed the first-ever strategic export plan for the State to determine where Delaware companies will have the most success overseas.
 Here’s a glimpse of what we’ve accomplished since then:

-Activities were planned to help Delaware businesses penetrate the target markets, including international business trips, meetings with foreign trade representatives, seminars and education opportunities for Delaware companies, and many more local events.
+Planned numerous business development activities to help Delaware businesses penetrate the target markets, including international business trips, meetings with foreign trade representatives, seminars and education opportunities for Delaware companies, and many more local events.

 George Chambers identifies himself as a “solar power ‘peddler’” in a recent interview with Delmarva Now.
 However, Chambers is much more than that—the 70-year-old businessman is the driving force behind Lewes-based Solar Unlimited, a provider of solar-powered energy systems.